shree217/Blog/google tech stack.md

 ### PRODUCTS AND SERVICES OF GOOGLE:

 Google has developed many products among that some are quite popular.
 Google said at its developer conference in 2017 that it has 7 products with over 1 billion users:
--Gmail,
+- Gmail,
--Chrome,
+- Chrome,
--Maps,
+- Maps,
--search,
+- search,
--YouTube,
+- YouTube,
--Google Play Store and
+- Google Play Store and
--Android
+- Android
 which just hit 2 billion active devices.

 services offered by google are Search engine,Advertising,Consumer services such as Web-based services,Software,Hardware. ,Enterprise services,Internet services.